Abrantee Boateng: Radio career

 Abrantee Boateng, also known professionally as DJ Abrantee, started his radio career in 2005 working the night shift at Choice FM and filling in for absentees whilst continuing his work as a DJ on the club circuit.
 The following year, Boateng was asked to present Saturday's Choice, a show that aired once a month on a Saturday.
 In 2007, the success of Saturday's Choice led to a permanent position at Choice FM to host the new Morning Riser show between 3:00 am and 6:00 am from Monday to Friday.
 He then moved to another time slot in March 2010 to present the station's weekday evening show from 8:00 pm to 12:00 am.
-The evening show consisted of tracks from Choice FM's playlist but also included interviews with high-profile artists: Diddy, Usher, Drake, Dizzee Rascal, Kelly Rowland, Big Boi, Labrinth, Kelis, Taio Cruz, Flo Rida, Travie McCoy, Tinchy Stryder, Jeremih, Loick Essien, Jason Derulo amongst others.
+The evening show consisted of tracks from Choice FM's playlist but also included interviews with high-profile artists: Diddy, Usher, Drake, Dizzee Rascal, Kelly Rowland, Big Boi, Labrinth, Kelis, Taio Cruz, Flo Rida, Travie McCoy, Tinchy Stryder, Jeremih, Loick Essien, Jason Derulo among others.

 In April 2011, Choice FM announced that Abrantee would become the new presenter of its drivetime show between 4:00 pm and 8:00 pm from Monday to Friday (the Friday show was replaced).
-It was also announced that Abrantee would start hosting a new program entirely dedicated to Afrobeats from 12:00 am to 2:00 am every Saturday, entitled Afrobeats with Abrantee which launched on 16 April 2011 after years of pitching the concept to station bosses.
-The show was one of the most tweeted about topic on Twitter which resulted in Choice FM trending for the first time on the social networking site.
+It was also announced that Abrantee would start hosting a new programme entirely dedicated to Afrobeats from 12:00 am to 2:00 am every Saturday, entitled Afrobeats with Abrantee which launched on 16 April 2011 after years of pitching the concept to station bosses.
+The show was one of the most tweeted about topics on Twitter, which resulted in Choice FM trending for the first time on the social networking site.
 Afrobeats with Abrantee is presently broadcasts between 11:00 pm and 1:00 am every Saturday on Capital XTRA.
 Abrantee launched The Afrobeats Chart in 2013 and added news anchor Toolz to his news segment.

-On 12 August 2017, Abrantee suffered a stroke at home and is presently recovering.
-He founded The Abrantee Boateng Foundation (ABF Trust) in April 2018 with his partner May7ven to raise awareness and support survivors of Stroke and their families.
+On 12 August 2017, Abrantee suffered a stroke at home.